Kugenuma Station

-Kugenuma Station (鵠沼駅, Kugenuma-eki) is a commuter railway station on the Enoshima Electric Railway (Enoden) located in the city of Fujisawa, Kanagawa Prefecture, Japan.
+Kugenuma Station (鵠沼駅, Kugenuma-eki) is a railway station on the Enoshima Electric Railway (Enoden) located in the city of Fujisawa, Japan.

-Lines
+Service

-Kugenuma Station is served by the Enoshima Electric Railway Main Line and is 1.9 km from the terminus of the line at Fujisawa Station.
+Kugenuma Station is served by the Enoshima Electric Railway Main Line and is located 1.9 km from the line's terminus at Fujisawa Station.

-Station layout
+The station consists of a single island platform serving two tracks.
+An underground concourse beneath the platform functions as the station building and contains the fare collection area.
+A waiting room is located on the platform, while a restroom is provided on the underground level.

-The station consists of a single island platform serving two tracks, connected to the station building by an underpass.
+An elevator connects the underground level with the platform and the west side of the station.
+The east side of the station is accessible only by stairs.
+The station is unstaffed.

 History

 Kugenuma Station was opened on 1 September 1902.
 The station building was rebuilt in 1985.

 Station numbering was introduced to the Enoshima Electric Railway in January 2014, with Kugenuma being assigned station numbers EN04.